cwirving/directory-to-object/README.md

 - Value loaders (implementing the `ValueLoader` interface) which can load the contents of files or directories.
 These loaders are platform-agnostic and use the readers to perform actual I/O.
-- Platform-specific directory contents readers (which list the contents of directories).
-- Platform-specific file readers that perform the low-level file reading used by file value loaders.
+- Platform-specific file system readers that perform the low-level file reading and directory listing used by value loaders.

 The top-level `loadObjectFromDirectory` function is a convenience wrapper around default implementations of these concepts.

 ### Changing the directory processing logic

-A generic directory to object loader can be constructed using the `Loaders` builder, which automatically determines the reader implementations to use for the current platform.
-Consumers can also write their own loaders from scratch and implement readers for new platforms.
+Generic directory to object and directory to array loaders can be constructed using the `Loaders` builder, which automatically determines the reader implementations to use for the current platform.
+Consumers can also write their own loaders from scratch.

 ### Changing how directories are read

-The `newDirectoryContentsReader` function creates a directory contents reader for the current runtime.
-The current runtimes supported include Deno, Node.js and Bun and the directory contents reader for each platform only support file system directories.
+The `factories/newFileSystemReader` function creates a new file system reader implementation for the current runtime.
+The current runtimes supported include Deno, Node.js and Bun.
+It is relatively straightforward to write new file system readers for other platforms (e.g., retrieving them over the network or to support compound file formats).
+New file system readers can be put to use either by creating a new loader builder instance using the `factories/newLoaderBuilder` function or by using the `withFileSystemReader` fluent reader method to customize the reader that will be used by that loader and any nested loaders.

 ### Changing how files are read and adding new file formats